Vietnam’s Residential Property Market Analysis 2025

 In HCMC:

-Vietnam Villas and Townhouses Sales graph
+Vietnam Villa and Townhouse Sales graph

-Supply Highlights
+Supply Highlights:

-Apartment Supply Increasing in Hanoi but Falling in HCMC
+Apartment supply increasing in Hanoi but falling in HCMC

-The total stock of apartments stood at 12,928 units in Q1 2024, up by 9% q-o-q but still down by a huge 34% y-o-y.
-Nam Tu Liem, Bac Tu Liem, and Cau Giay accounted for nearly half of the total primary stock of apartments in the capital city.
+The primary stock of apartments in the capital city stood at 10,497 units in Q3 2024, up by 2% q-o-q but still down by a huge 47% y-o-y.

 Vietnam Residential Construction by Region graph

-Supply of villas and townhouses remains limited
+Supply of villas and townhouses growing but remains scarce

-The primary stock of villas and townhouses in HCMC was stable q-o-q but up by 13% y-o-y to 762 dwellings in Q1 2024.
-Thu Duc City accounted for about 85% share of the primary supply, followed by Districts 8, 12, Binh Chanh, Binh Tan, Nha Be, and Tan Phu.
+The primary stock of villas and townhouses in HCMC reached 766 dwellings in Q3 2024, up by 15% from the previous quarter but largely unchanged from a year earlier.
+Thu Duc City accounted for about 67% share of the primary supply, followed by Binh Chanh with 19% share.

-Historic Perspective
+Historic Perspective:

 The memory of a housing bust (2009-2013)